… What really is the Authentic, Traditional and True Karate?!?

 Karate Is, Itself, An Evolution From Other Forms Of Martial Arts!

-How can you we talk about the Original Karate, if Karate itself is an evolution of Tuite/Tudi or Chinese Kung-Fu?
+How can we talk about the Original Karate, if Karate itself is an evolution of Tuite/Tudi or Chinese Kung-Fu?

 In turn, Shotokan, Goju-Ryu or Shito-Ryu are evolutions of Shuri-te, Naha-Te or Tomari-Te…